-Outline of the Procurement function
+Outline of the Procurement Function

 Procurement is defined as a function that helps acquire the physical elements of the project.
 It forms the bridge between engineering and construction for achieving the overall goals of the project.
-The procurement process may be broken down into 7 steps, namely, quotation, bid analysis, purchase order, vendor management, receipt and inspection of goods, raising invoice, and invoice approval/payment.
+The procurement process may be broken down into 7 steps, namely, quotation, bid analysis, purchase order, vendor management, receipt and inspection of goods, raising the invoice, and invoice approval/payment.

 The major functions that happen in the procurement department are:

-Must have Skills for Procurement Personnel
+Must have Skills in Procurement Personnel

-strong buyer-vendor relationships are the foundation for effective procurement.
+Strong buyer-vendor relationships are the foundation for effective procurement.
 Procurement personnel need to have strong interpersonal skills that help build relationships with vendors and employees within the company.
 These skills help build a strategic procurement function that understands the needs of colleagues and the organization.

-negotiating with vendors delivers real value to the business.
+Negotiating with vendors delivers real value to the business.
 Good negotiation skills enable organizations to achieve their business goals and also understand the needs of the vendor.
 Procurement personnel must be able to read people and identify when to compromise with vendors and when to stick to their requirements.

-the ability to deliver procurement at a time scale that works for the business is important to avoid productivity barriers and reduce downtime.
+The ability to deliver procurement at a time scale that works for the business is important to avoid productivity barriers and reduce downtime.
 Procurement personnel must be able to manage timescales efficiently and process requisitions and purchase orders to meet business deadlines.

-strategic thinking is necessary to analyze beyond everyday needs, plan for potential future demands, keep up with market shifts, impact future demand on your business, and stay competitive.
+Strategic thinking is necessary to analyze beyond everyday needs, plan for potential future demands, keep up with market shifts, impact future demand on your business, and stay competitive.

-analytical skills are required to operate efficiently within diverse business environments and cultural contexts.
+Analytical skills are required to operate efficiently within diverse business environments and cultural contexts.
 Analytical thinking helps build long-term relationships with partners and fosters innovation and flexibility.

 Roles in the Procurement Department